Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Introduction

 In the present paper we study nuclear magnetic moments for two stable isotopes of rhenium, $^{185}$Re and $^{187}$Re, both having nuclear spin $I=2.5$.
 Nuclear magnetic resonance experiments with the aqueous solution of the NaReO$_4$ molecule were carried out in 1951~\cite{Alder:1951}.
 The tabulated values of the nuclear magnetic moments of $^{185}$Re and $^{187}$Re~\cite{stone2014} are based on those experimental data combined with the shielding constant calculated for the Re$^{7+}$ atomic ion~\cite{Johnson:68,Feiock:1969,Kolb:1982}.
-In Ref.~\cite{Crespo:1998} it has been noted that such interpretation is not free from possible errors due to neglect of the chemical shift effect.
-The authors of Ref.~\cite{Antusek:20} have used a combination of the nonrelativistic coupled cluster theory and the relativistic density function theory to take into account this effect.
+In Ref.~\cite{Crespo:1998} it has been noted that such interpretation is not free from possible errors due to neglect of the chemical shift effect, i.e. contribution of molecular environment.
+The authors of Ref.~\cite{Antusek:20} have used a combination of the nonrelativistic coupled cluster theory and the relativistic density function theory to calculate the molecular shielding constant.
 Here we perform a precise study of the shielding effect within the relativistic coupled cluster and relativistic density functional theories and show that the completely relativistic treatment allows one to significantly reduce the uncertainty of the shielding constant.
 In the present paper, we also explore the influence of the finite nuclear magnetization distribution effect in the single-particle approximation on the shielding constant value.
 Using the refined value of the shielding constant we obtain the updated values of the nuclear magnetic moments of $^{185}$Re and $^{187}$Re.

+The structure of the article is as follows.
+In Section~\ref{sec:theory}, we give a brief overview of the theory for calculating the shielding constant and the nuclear magnetization distribution effect.
+In Section~\ref{sectShieldCalc}, we discuss the shielding constant calculation scheme.
+Section~\ref{sectUncert} provides an analysis of possible uncertainties.
+These two sections contain some technical details.
+In Section~\ref{sectNMRmoments}, we derive the nuclear magnetic moments from experimental NMR data and the theoretical value of the shielding constant obtained in sections~\ref{sectShieldCalc} and~\ref{sectUncert}.
+Section~\ref{sectHlike} analyzes the available experimental data on hyperfine splitting in H-like rhenium ions in various aspects.

 The relativistic units ($m$ = $\hbar = c = 1$) and the charge units $\alpha = e^2/(4\pi)$ are used in this paper.